Neuroimmunology-UiO/gather/README.md

 To simplify installation and ensure reproducibility, we provide a prebuilt Singularity image: `GATHER.sif`, which has been tested on Ubuntu 24.04.1.

-**Before you begin**
-Ensure [Singularity](https://docs.sylabs.io/guides/latest/user-guide/) is installed on your system:
+Before you begin ensure [Singularity](https://docs.sylabs.io/guides/latest/user-guide/) is installed on your system:

 ```bash
 singularity --version
 ```
 #### Download the Image

 The `GATHER.sif` image is available for direct download from the [Releases section](https://github.com/Neuroimmunology-UiO/gather/releases) of our GitHub repository.
 Once downloaded, you can immediately run any GATHeR tool from within the container.
 For example:

 ```bash
 singularity exec GATHER.sif sc_asm.py --help